 - Time trend going back five years comparing the ADC to the actual total contribution rate

 Note that you may wish to include explanations or subsets of these trends in the visualizations, or post additional visualizations that provide context reflective of standards or conventions particular to your entity type.
-See the sidebar for Excel templates you may choose to use to create required visualizations.
+See the sidebar for templates you may choose to use to create required visualizations.
 The visualizations must be posted on the page itself and must be — like all the required information on the transparency page or section — easy to view and to interpret.

 Post the following documents separately from the plan's audits and annual financial reports:

 - Five most recent audits or annual reports, including: